Power Mac G4: Graphite (1999-2001)

-2nd generation: Digital Audio/Quicksilver
+Digital Audio/QuickSilver (2001-2002)

-A new line with a revamped motherboard but retaining the familiar "Graphite" case debuted on January 9, 2001.
-Known officially as the Power Mac G4 (Digital Audio), it is in effect a Quicksilver design inside the Graphite enclosure.
+A new line with a revamped motherboard but retaining the familiar "Graphite" case debuted on January 9, 2001, known officially as the Power Mac G4 (Digital Audio).
 Motorola had added a seventh pipeline stage in the new PowerPC G4 design to achieve faster clock frequencies.
 New features included a fourth PCI slot, a 133 MHz system bus, an improved 4X AGP slot, and a new "digital audio" Tripath Class T amplifier sound system.
 The models were offered in 466 MHz, 533 MHz, dual 533 MHz, 667 MHz and 733 MHz configurations, the latter two using a newer PowerPC 7450 processor.
 The number of RAM slots was reduced to three, accommodating up to 1.5 Gigabytes of PC133 SDRAM.

 The 733 MHz model was the first Macintosh to include a built-in DVD-R or Apple-branded SuperDrive, the rest of the line became the first Macs to ship with CD-RW drives.

-At Macworld Expo New York on July 18, 2001, a new line debuted featuring a cosmetically redesigned case known as Quicksilver, and various upgrades to the specifications.
+At Macworld Expo New York on July 18, 2001, a new line debuted featuring a cosmetically redesigned case known as QuickSilver, and various upgrades to the specifications.
 It was available in 733, 867 and dual 800 MHz configurations.
 The 733 MHz model was notable for not having a level three cache.
 The SuperDrive was offered on the mid-range 867 MHz model, and UltraATA/100 hard drives were offered on all models.
 The internal speaker received an upgrade, using a Harman/Kardon speaker.

-The Quicksilver line received criticism in MacWorld's review for removing the "eject" button and the manual eject pinhole, as well as the pass-through monitor power plug, and for the base specification of 128 MB RAM as being insufficient for running Mac OS X.
+The QuickSilver line received criticism in MacWorld's review for removing the "eject" button and the manual eject pinhole, as well as the pass-through monitor power plug, and for the base specification of 128 MB RAM as being insufficient for running Mac OS X.

+The Quicksilver case went through shifts in hardware features and design up until production was due to start, resulting in a mismatch between the color of the plastic on the machine's front doors and the rest of the case.
+Designer Doug Satzger recalled Steve Jobs was adamant that the issue be fixed before it shipped, despite pushback.
+Ive wanted special polished stainless steel screws in the handle of the case, which Jon Rubinstein vetoed as too expensive and delaying.
+Ive went around Rubenstein and got Jobs to approve the screws, though it created a widening rift between Ive and Rubinstein as Ive refused to compromise on his design vision.

-Updated Quicksilver machines, officially named Power Mac G4 (Quicksilver 2002), were introduced on January 28, 2002, with 800 MHz, 933 MHz and dual 1 GHz configurations.
+Updated QuickSilver machines, officially named Power Mac G4 (QuickSilver 2002), were introduced on January 28, 2002, with 800 MHz, 933 MHz and dual 1 GHz configurations.
 This was the first Mac to reach 1 GHz.
 Again, the low-end 800 MHz model did not include any level three cache.
-The graphics in Updated Quicksilver machines were provided by an Nvidia GeForce4 Ti/MX or ATI Radeon 7500 graphics card.
+The graphics in Updated QuickSilver machines were provided by an Nvidia GeForce4 Ti/MX or ATI Radeon 7500 graphics card.
 Some of these models have ATA controllers with 48-bit LBA to accommodate hard drives larger than 128 GB.